Setanna/emulate/Rules/Conditions/Frightened.md

 ---

 # Frightened
 A creature with the frightened conditions gains a [[Rules/Bonuses and Penalties/Morale|Morale]] Penalty on all rolls and Hit Class.
 The Penalty is equal to their Frightened Value.
+At the end of the creatures turn reduce the Frightened Value by 1.